-Perth is a smaller suburb in Tasmania within the Northern Midlands local government area (postcode 7300).
+Perth (postcode 7300) is a smaller suburb in Tasmania within the Northern Midlands local government area.
 With a population of 3,472, the suburb has an established demographic with a median age of 39.
 Households earn a median income of $75K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.7% year-on-year at the LGA level.
+TAS employment has moved -0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+TAS also had 19 Commonwealth-backed major projects under construction, 0 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, clerical & administrative, community & personal service.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, Scottish.

 Perth is served by 1 school, including 1 primary.
 The average ICSEA score is 972, which is around the national average of 1,000.
 Public transport access includes 2 rail stations, 9 bus stops.

-From an investment perspective, Perth offers a gross rental yield of 3.9%, rated as moderate yield.
+Looking at the investment signals, Perth shows a gross rental yield of approximately 4.6%, rated as moderate yield.
 Property prices are near the state median ($665K/$750K).
 The price-to-income ratio of 8.8x is considered moderate.
 House prices have moved +12.7% year-on-year.
+Population growth of +0.7% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.